-Shaders for Minecraft pe revolutionize the way that you experience the game.
+Shaders revolutionise the way that you experience the game.
 With a variety of shader packs available, it can be challenging to choose how exactly you want to alter your game world.

 There are many high-end shaders packs available, but we recommend that you try those that are more flexible and less resource-intensive.
 That way, you can gauge exactly how you want to alter your world from the vanilla game instance.

-Players who are new to Minecraft shaders should try out Sildur's Shaders first.
-This pack offers the best variety and has the most customizable options, which can help you figure out how shaders work.
+Players who are new to shaders should try out Sildur's Shaders first.
+This pack offers the best variety and has the most customisable options, which can help you figure out how shaders work.